mapbender/mapbender-documentation/en/book/installation/installation_windows.rst

 Install via MS3W package
 ------------------------

-Mapbender3 is part of `MS4W (Mapserver for Windows) <http://www.ms4w.com/>`_ and can be installed via this package including Mapserver, Apache, GDAL, PHP among others.
-It's more or less a release version of Mapbender3 configuried for the MS4W Apache/PHP environment.
+Mapbender is part of `MS4W (Mapserver for Windows) <http://www.ms4w.com/>`_ and can be installed via this package including Mapserver, Apache, GDAL, PHP among others.
+It's more or less a release version of Mapbender configuried for the MS4W Apache/PHP environment.

 If you choose the EXE-Installer, you can select Mapbender from the list of apps:

 .. image:: ../../../figures/installation/ms4w_installer.png
      :scale: 80

-If you choose the ZIP from MS4W, you have to download and unpack Mapbender3 by hand from `the MS4W download page <http://www.ms4w.com/>`_ and unpack it into the MS4W directory.
+If you choose the ZIP from MS4W, you have to download and unpack Mapbender by hand from `the MS4W download page <http://www.ms4w.com/>`_ and unpack it into the MS4W directory.

 .. image:: ../../../figures/installation/ms4w_packages.png
      :scale: 80